Praeda822/100-days-of-code/log.md

 #####

-**Today's Progress**: Back into the coursework today, starting off with building some dynamically tabbed components, I learned about the **Guard Clause** (_sounds way cooler than it is lol_) as well as a new way to utilise the _return_ function in regards to error-checking & validation.
+**Today's Progress:** Back into the coursework today, starting off with building some dynamically tabbed components, I learned about the **Guard Clause** (_sounds way cooler than it is lol_) as well as a new way to utilise the _return_ function in regards to error-checking & validation.
 I also learned about passing arguments to event handlers in order to create cool, dynamic animations and a unique UX.

 **Thoughts:** The guard clause part of today really reminded me of the ternary operators section of the course I did, in that I can use implied logic to achieve the goals I want to (_sorta like process of elimination_).
 The passing arguments to event handlers part of the course really cooked my chops, epsecially with how much abstraction was involved..
 It did get a little bit information overload, but I pushed through, and managed to learn about some dynamic new ways to manage active tabs (_that aren't shitty little event listeners with 20+ lines of SCSS/CSS to make it work_).